Hyunjun-Bruce-Lee/reinforcement_learning/Shooting_genom/readme.md

 <br>
 nomatter how i fix the score using rule above Fitness is stuck at 1 <br>
 <br>
-it seems new design of rule set needed<br>
+it seems new design of rule set is needed<br>